alexgo-io/alexlab-doc/docs/getting-started/how-to-connect-your-wallet.md

 ### Step 4: Select Your Account

 Once the password is entered, choose the specific account you want to connect.
-This account will be used for executing transactions on ALEX Lab.
+This account will be used for executing transactions on the bridge.

 <div><figure><img src="../.gitbook/assets/wallet-how-to/select-account.png" alt="" width="375"><figcaption><p>Connect wallet to ALEX Lab App</p></figcaption></figure> <figure><img src="../.gitbook/assets/wallet-how-to/choose-account.png" alt="" width="375"><figcaption><p>Select account</p></figcaption></figure></div>